SciML/Catalyst.jl/docs/src/catalyst_applications/nonlinear_solve.md

     (k1,k2), X1 <--> X2
 end
 ```
 It has an infinite number of steady states.
 To make steady state finding possible, information of the system's conserved quantities (here $C=X1+X2$) must be provided.
 Since these can be computed from system initial conditions (`u0`, i.e. those provided when performing ODE simulations), designating an `u0` is often the best way.
-This can either be done by performing [ODE simulation-based steady state finding](@ref), using the initial condition as the initial `u` guess.
-Alternatively, any conservation quantities can be eliminated when the `NonlinearProblem` is created.
+There are two ways to do this.
+First, one can perform [ODE simulation-based steady state finding](@ref), using the initial condition as the initial `u` guess.
+Alternatively, any conserved quantities can be eliminated when the `NonlinearProblem` is created.
 This feature is supported by Catalyst's [conservation law finding and elimination feature](@ref network_analysis_deficiency).

 To eliminate conservation laws we simply provide the `remove_conserved = true` argument to `NonlinearProblem`:
 ```@example nonlinear_solve2